10 Dentin-pulp complex development

 Pulp vitality testing

-Painful stimuli at the surface of the teeth are detected by nerve endings located within the pulp. (or pulp sensitivity testing) takes advantage of this to estimate the health of the tooth pulp.
+Painful stimuli at the surface of the teeth are detected by nerve endings located within the pulp.
+Pulp vitality testing (or pulp sensitivity testing) takes advantage of this to estimate the health of the tooth pulp.
 An electrical stimulus is applied at the surface of teeth followed by self-reporting of the discomfort level experienced by the patient.
 Loss of nerve endings reduces tooth sensitivity, and indicates pulp tissue has undergone fibrosis or necrosis.
-However, a reduction in the diameter of also reduces the ability of electrical signals at the surface to be detected within the pulp.
+However, a reduction in the diameter of dentinal tubules also reduces the ability of electrical signals at the surface to be detected within the pulp.
 Conversely, loss of enamel and exposure of dentinal tubules may increase sensitivity without any changes to pulp vitality.

 photo of tooth pulse oximetry